2023-10-17 06:00:00

 Very quickly, the fashion world also became interested in 3D printing with brands like Botter (Netherlands) which, with Reebok and HP, created sneakers with ridged soles, produced in just 15 days in Barcelona.
 This year, it was the French fashion house Dior, which for its fall-winter collection, unveiled a 3D version of the Carlo, its iconic derby model.

 But the expert on the subject seems to be the German company Zellerfeld, to which we owe the Puffer sneaker from the Danish brand Rains, a pretty puffy sneaker that completes a collection of oversized down jackets (opposite their “Heel Your Sole” sneaker created in collaboration with KidSuper last spring).
 “Conventional shoe manufacturing remains both labor and capital intensive,” explains Cornelius Schmitt, CEO at Zellerfeld, “which often leads to problems such as inhumane working conditions in offshore factories and barriers to “High entry costs for small brands.
 3D printing is revolutionizing the footwear industry by significantly reducing these constraints.”
 In the midst of democratization, the limit facing 3D printing today is the difficulty of combining different colors during the same print.
 A rather relative detail when we think of the advantages that this technology brings to the 6th most polluting industry.
-And when Cornelius is asked about the future of this technology, he says he imagines a day when, with the advent of recycling technologies, buying shoes would be in the form of a subscription.
+And when Cornelius is asked regarding the future of this technology, he says he imagines a day when, with the advent of recycling technologies, buying shoes would be in the form of a subscription.
 He explains: “Instead of accumulating pairs, we reinvent models using the same material.”
 So, should we subscribe?

 By Anna Prudhomme